BlueDyee/FreeCond/README.md

 * ControlNet Inpainting (via diffusers)
 * HD-Painter
 ### Unsupported Features 🙅‍♀️
-The following features are not directly supported in this environment.
+The following models are **not directly supported** in this environment.
 We have reimplemented their code in this repository, but **you need to manually switch to their respective environments and load the pretrained weights provided by the authors**:

 * PowerPaint
 * BrushNet